zsh-users/zsh-history-substring-search/README.md

   by default.
 An alternative way to ensure that search results are unique is to use `setopt HIST_IGNORE_ALL_DUPS`.
-If this configuration variable is off and `setopt HIST_IGNORE_ALL_DUPS` is unset, then `setopt HIST_FIND_NO_DUPS` is still respected and it makes this plugin skip duplicate _adjacent_ search results as you cycle through them, but this does not guarantee that search results are unique: if your search results were "Dog", "Dog", "HotDog", "Dog", then cycling them gives "Dog", "HotDog", "Dog".
+If this configuration variable is off and `setopt HIST_IGNORE_ALL_DUPS` is unset, then `setopt HIST_FIND_NO_DUPS` is still respected and it makes this script skip duplicate _adjacent_ search results as you cycle through them, but this does not guarantee that search results are unique: if your search results were "Dog", "Dog", "HotDog", "Dog", then cycling them gives "Dog", "HotDog", "Dog".
 Notice that the "Dog"